 The quest involves 10 stages that can be described as follows:

-Road of trails meeting ogres and dragons – Heroine encounters difficulties and faces people or situations that will try to destroy her.
+- Road of trials meeting ogres and dragons – Heroine encounters difficulties and faces people or situations that will try to destroy her.

-Healing the wounded masculine within – she reconciles within the masculine approach to life.
+- Healing the wounded masculine within – she reconciles with the masculine approach to life.